aazaff/teachPaleobiology/LabExercise4.md

 Palaeostylus   5.322415 -3.151507 -2.536464 0.60251234
 Meekospira     5.322415 -3.151507 -2.536464 0.60251234

-# You can do the same thing for sample scores as well.
+# You can manually plot the scores as well.
+You simply need to define the
-PostCambrianSamples<-scores(PostCambrianDCA,display="sites")
+# x variable and the y variable
+plot(x=PostCambrianSpecies[,"RA1"],y=PostCambrianSpecies[,"RA1"

 ````

 Your final product should look like this.